Updated for Flash Builder 4 Beta 2 and LiveCycle Data Services 3 Beta 3

 Please make sure both the database and the server are started.

-We have everything ready to develop a Flex application using Flash Builder 4, Fiber modeler plugin and LCDS 3.
+We have everything ready to develop a Flex application using Flash Builder 4, Adobe Application Modeling plug-in and LCDS 3.

 Create a Flex project